 I'm still fairly new to Pittsburgh.
-We've only been here for about a year.
+We've only been here for a year and a half.

-Every Tuesday, I instruct a historical European martial arts class at a fencing studio in Etna.
+Every Tuesday, I instruct a historical European martial arts class at a local gym and develop the curriculum throughout the classes.
 Sometimes people even want me to travel to go train with and teach them in other states!
 Throughout the year, I travel to other states and even other countries to compete or help run events.

 After swords, my main interests lie in food and, consequently, the outdoors.
 I have a goal to eventually provide 50% of my calories through growing, raising, foraging, hunting, and fishing.
 I did some math... it isn't going to be easy.
 Before I upgraded from Baltimore to Pittsburgh, I had the space for a large garden, chickens, and rabbits, honing my experience in those areas.
 Up here, I've recently taken up hunting, fishing, and foraging in order to develop those skills towards this goal.
 This isn't some survivalist or prepper thing; I just believe that I should attempt to source as much of the food I eat as ethically and cleanly as I have time to.

 TV: No Reservations

 Band: Extreme... or Dream Theater... or Grand Funk Railroad.
 It depends on the mood.